Kids for sale: 'My mom was tricked'

 Violah's mother echoed that sentiment: "I'm very happy and very grateful."

 Two of her daughters remain missing, however.
-Riley, of Reunite Uganda, says she has notified the two families in America who she believes adopted them.
+Riley, of Reunite, says she has notified the two families in America who she believes adopted them.
 She has not heard back.

 "Both families are aware of the truth," Riley says.
 "They appear to be continuing to live their lives and let the children believe what they've been told, which isn't true at all."